2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Introduction

-2D CNN is one of the earliest neural networks that reveals the potential of machine learning.
-In 2012, AlexNet triggered the revolution of deep CNN on large scale datasets, \eg ImageNet \cite{imagenet_cvpr09}.
-Since then, enormous innovations and remarkable progress has been witnessed on utilizing 2D CNNs for solving real world image recognition challenges.
-To name a few, VGG \cite{simonyan2014very} introduced smaller 3x3 filters in each convolutional layer and outperformed the state-of-the-art by pushing the depths to 16-19 weight layers.
-GoogleNet \cite{szegedy2015going} lowered the computation burden of CNNs by an efficient network design.
-In 2015, He \etal introduced skip connections in ResNet \cite{he2016deep} to avoid vanishing gradients in CNN.
-While 2D CNNs go deeper and deeper, they are gradually adopted in various application domains, such as natural language processing, medical imaging.
-For example, 2D CNNs have been utilized to classify liver masses into malignant and benign \cite{yasaka2018deep}, to discriminate cancer types \cite{midya2018deep}, and to automatically detect intracranial aneurysm \cite{duan2019automatic}.

-3D images are common in medical diagnosis.
-However, 2D CNNs fail to capture high dimensional features when directly applied on these images.
-Various 2.5D approaches have been proposed in recent years.
-Su \etal utilized trained multiple CNN streams, each using one 2D view of the object for 3D shape classification.
-Similarly, Setio \etal \cite{setio2016pulmonary} extracted nine differently oriented volume slices and fed them into separate streams of 2D CNNs for pulmonary nodule classification.

-To best learn high dimensional features, many 3D CNN architectures have been investigated for 3D image classification.
-Yang \etal trained a 3D CNN for Alzheimer's Disease classification.
+To best learn high dimensional features, many SOTA 3D CNN approaches have been investigated for 3D medical imaging \citep{dou2016multilevel, huang2017lung, ding2017accurate}, which can extract volumetric features from entire volumes without losing information, demonstrating promising improvements in many computer-aided diagnosis applications.
+For example, Yang \etal~\cite{yang2018visual} trained a 3D CNN for Alzheimer’s Disease classification.
 The superiority of 3D CNN was demonstrated in their work by comparing to baseline 2D CNNs.
-More examples of 3D CNN approaches in medical imaging include pulmonary nodule classification \cite{kang20173d}, breast cancer classification \cite{zhou2019weakly} and brain hemorrhage classification \cite{jnawali2018deep}.
+More examples of 3D CNN approaches in medical imaging include pulmonary nodule classification \citep{kang20173d}, brain hemorrhage classification \citep{jnawali2018deep}, Alzheimer diagnosis \citep{yang2018visual}, and breast cancer classification \citep{zhou2019weakly}.
+However, due to the limited availability of data and high computational resources, practice of 3D CNNs on medical images is discouraged \citep{singh20203d}.